microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/sourceMap.md

 These files allow debuggers and other tools to display the original TypeScript source code when actually working with the emitted JavaScript files.
 Source map files are emitted as `.js.map` (or `.jsx.map`) files next to the corresponding `.js` output file.

-The `.js` files will in turn contain a sourcemap comment to indicate to tools where the files are, for example:
+The `.js` files will in turn contain a sourcemap comment to indicate to tools where the files are to external tools, for example:

 ```ts
 // helloWorld.ts
 export declare const helloWorld = "hi";
 ```

-Compiling with `sourceMap` as `true` creates this JavaScript file:
+Compiling with `sourceMap` set to `true` creates the following JavaScript file:

 ```js
 // helloWorld.js